ownal-daboubi/reading-notes-1/class-07.md

 # Read: 07 - HTML Tables; JS Constructor Functions:
 # Domain Modeling:
 * Domain modeling is the process of creating a conceptual model in code for a specific problem.
-* A model describes the various entities, their attributes,behaviors, and the constraints that govern the problem domain.
+* A model describes the various entities, their attributes, behaviors, and the constraints that govern the problem domain.
-* Object-oriented model:An entity that stores data in properties and encapsulates behaviors in methods.
+* Object-oriented model: An entity that stores data in properties and encapsulates behaviors in methods.
 * Tips for building domain models:
  1. When modeling a single entity that'll have many instances, build self-contained objects with the same attributes and behaviors.
  2. Model its attributes with a constructor function that defines and initializes properties.